CaptainATW/academic-victim/README.md

 # academic victim

-this is a python app that extracts questions from clipboard text or images, then uses OpenAI models like gpt-4o to provide answers in a simple pop-up window.
+This application is made to help students study. this is a python app that extracts questions from clipboard text or images, then uses OpenAI models like gpt-4o to provide answers in a simple pop-up window.

 ## Installation